Hypertension Teaching 1289

 Taught that most people with high blood pressure do not feel sick.

-Instructed on some potential complications of hypertension, such as: retinal damage (causing visual changes) and heart disease, among others.
+Instructed on some potential factors of hypertension (high blood pressure), such as: age, race and high sodium intake, among others.